ballerina-platform/module-ballerina-websubhub/docs/spec/spec.md

 public isolated function init(int|http:Listener listenTo, *ListenerConfiguration config) returns websubhub:Error? {
 ```

 #### 2.1.3.
-Dynamically Attach and Detach `websubhub:Service` objects
+Functions

-Following APIs should be available in the `websubhub:Listener` to dynamically attach/detach `websubhub:Service` objects
+Following APIs should be available in the `websubhub:Listener` to dynamically attach `websubhub:Service` objects to it.
-to/from it.
 ```ballerina
 # Attaches the provided `websubhub:Service` to the `websubhub:Listener`.
 # ```ballerina